shyeyian/cppmake/readme.md

 | Windows | ✗     | ✗    | ✗   | ✗    |
 - ✓: Supported and tested.
 - ✗: Not implemented yet; planned for future releases.
 - *(The author does not own a Windows PC.
-Contributions for Windows support are welcome!)*
+Contributions for Windows supportare welcome!)*

 # Configure